Who Went and Put the Holidays Smack Dab in the Middle of Vata Season?

 As soon as Halloween was over I’d feel myself slowly filling with panic and dread.
 Thanksgiving was on the horizon.
 And then Christmas.

 The holidays seem to be all about staying organized, time management, scheduling, and upsetting your regular routine.
-Learning about Ayurveda finally made me understand why the holiday months have always derailed me.
+Ayurveda finally made me understand why the holiday months have always derailed me.

 All of those qualities that help to make this time enjoyable and minimally stressful are, unfortunately, not characteristics of Vata dosha.

-Vata-types often tend to be disorganized, creative, fly-by-the-seat-of-their-pants types, and extremely prone to depletion.
+Vata-types often tend to be disorganized, creative, fly-by-the-seat-of-their-pants people, and extremely prone to depletion.

 So, how do Pitta-types handle the holidays?
 Well, they are generally the most organized of the doshas.
 Although Pitta-types can be overworked and overstressed (many Type A’s are Pitta), and we live in a very Vata-paced world, they at least have the skills to get through.

 They might have their shopping done months ago, cookies are baked and in the freezer and the tree is bought and decorated.

 They attack their to-do list with a vengeance.